mmoayyed/mmoayyed.github.io/_posts/2023-09-08-cas70-groovy-haveibeenpawned.md

     def logger = args[2]

     def credential = transaction.getPrimaryCredential().get()
-    def password = credential.password
+    def password = credential.password as char[]
-    def passwordSha1 = password.digest('SHA-1').toUpperCase()

     /*
-        Contact the API using the SHA-1 digest of the credential password.
+        DIY: Contact the API using the SHA-1 digest of the credential password.
         Parse through the results, check for matches and produce a warning where appropriate.
      */

-    if (passwordHasBeenPawned()) {
+    if (ohNoPasswordHasBeenPawned()) {
         builder.addWarning(new DefaultMessageDescriptor("password.pawned"))
     }
 }